-EXCLUSIVE: Aberdeen Airport among locations earmarked to be transformed by Nuart
+Exclusive: Aberdeen airport among locations earmarked to be transformed by Nuart

 These include the Primark building at Rennie’s Wind, Annan House on Poynernook Road, and walls on Flourmill Lane, Crooked Lane, Thistle Lane and Rose Street.

-More locations will be announced in the coming weeks, with the city’s airport, the side of Atholl House and flats at Whitehouse Street possibly also in the pipeline.
+More locations will be announced in the coming weeks, with the city’s airport, the side of Atholl House and flats at Whitehouse Street among those in the pipeline.

 Nuart to turn grey walls into vibrant works of art